-Where questions are posed to the Officers present, the Member chairing the meeting shall invite those Officers to provide answers.
-Where matters are raised in statements that are not covered by the Officer's report, the Member chairing the meeting shall invite the Officers to comment.
+Where questions are posed to the Officers present, the Chairman shall invite those Officers to provide answers.
+Where matters are raised in statements that are not covered by the Officer's report, the Chairman shall invite the Officers to comment.